 In addition, state German health insurers charge an additional ‘contribution rate’, which can fluctuate year-to-year depending on healthcare expenditure.
-The contribution rate varies between insurers (from around 0.3–1.%) and is only payable by the employee based on a percentage of their income.
-Your insurance fund is required to send notification of any changes to their contribution charges, in case you want to find a cheaper alternative.
+The contribution rate varies between insurers (from around 0.3–1.%); it is payable by the employee based on a percentage of their income.
+Your insurance fund must notify you of any changes to their contribution charges.

-You need to stay with a German health insurance company for at least 18 months, after which you can switch health providers at any time with two months’ notice.
-While some insurers have millions of members and others only have a few thousand, their service is unlikely to differ greatly, as each insurer must meet the government’s minimum regulations for healthcare.
+You need to stay with a German health insurance company for at least 18 months.
+After this period, you can switch health providers at any time with two months’ notice.
+While some insurers have millions of members and others only have a few thousand, their service is unlikely to differ greatly.
+Each insurer must meet the government’s minimum regulations for healthcare.
 The additional contribution rate, however, is one factor to consider when choosing a German health insurance company.

-The German health insurance system, however, has come under pressure in recent years to cut healthcare costs, and co-payments have been increasing for certain medical treatments and medicines and are likely to increase in future.
-Now in some areas such as dental, orthodontic treatment and glasses, state health insurance only covers a small portion of the cost.
+The German health insurance system, however, has come under pressure in recent years to cut healthcare costs.
+Co-payments have been increasing for certain treatments and medicines; they are likely to increase in future.
+In some areas such as dental, orthodontic treatment, and optical care, state health insurance only covers a small portion of the cost.

 Away from the more specialist areas, state healthcare policies cover most types of medical treatment, including GP visits, hospital care (inpatient and outpatient), medical treatment, x-rays, sick leave, mental health care, rehabilitation, prescription drugs and giving birth in Germany.
 In some cases you may be subject to a co-payment (Zusatzzahlungen) towards the costs of treatment and prescription drugs.

 For each quarter of the year you seek medical help, you’ll need to pay a one-off charge of €10.
-If you don’t require medical assistance, you won’t have to pay this charge, while if you require assistance several times in a three-month period, you only have to pay it once.
+If you don’t require medical assistance, you won’t have to pay this charge.
+If you do require assistance several times in a three-month period, you only have to pay it once.

 In some instances, it’s possible to purchase add-ons from private insurers – supplementary insurance (Zusatzversicherung) – to top up your state coverage for better hospital choice and treatment, more extensive dental coverage, no co-payment for prescription charges, no quarterly fee, treatment abroad and repatriation costs.

 There are many German health insurance companies, with the most common being Aetna, AOK, Allianz, AXA, Techniker Krankenkasse, Barmer GEK, BKK, DAK Gesundheit and KKH, as well as international health insurers.
-Factors that might influence your decision are the insurer’s contribution rate, additional services they provide, ease of contact or, in some cases, you might find a provider with English-language information.
+Factors that might influence your decision are the insurer’s contribution rate, additional services, ease of contact, or availability of English-language information.

 Once you’ve become a member, your health insurer will issue you a card (Krankenversichertenkarte), which you’ll need to show each time you visit a doctor or specialist.
 GKV Central Organisation maintains an updated list of all state German insurance companies, where you can compare German health insurance rates.

-If you choose to take the private route, you’ll typically pay doctor’s fees upfront and then ask for reimbursement from your private insurance company.
-Unlike state healthcare services, it’s important to remember there is the prospect of being out-of-pocket for a while after any treatment, although you’ll typically get a full reimbursement unlike in state healthcare where you normally pay part of the medical costs.
+If you choose to take the private route, you’ll typically pay doctor’s fees upfront and then ask for reimbursement later.
+Unlike state healthcare services, there is the prospect of being out-of-pocket for a while after any treatment.
+However, you’ll typically get a full reimbursement unlike in state healthcare where you normally pay part of the costs.

-In general, private health insurance in Germany offers more extensive cover.
-In addition to the prospect of more specialist treatments and better accommodation, you’ll also have access to some doctors who restrict their practices to private patients, resulting in shorter waiting times, and you won’t need to pay any additional co-payments for medicine.
-It’s also much easier to find a doctor who speaks your native language if you’re a member of a private health insurer in Germany.
+In general, private health insurance in Germany offers more extensive coverage.
+In addition to more specialist treatments and better accommodation, you’ll have access to doctors who restrict their practices to private patients.
+This results in shorter waiting times and you won’t need to make any additional co-payments for medicine.
+It’s also much easier to find a doctor who speaks your language if you have private insurance.

 Typically, you can choose the level of your excess or deduction fee, where you opt to pay up to a certain amount each year for your treatments.
-This is called a Selbstbehalt, and choosing a higher excess for private health insurance in Germany is one way to reduce your lower monthly contributions.
+This is known as a Selbstbehalt; choosing a higher excess for private health insurance in Germany is one way to reduce your lower monthly contributions.
 There is also no obligation to stay with a company for 18-months, although the insurance company may have conditions.
 Find a list of private German health insurance companies here.